redhat-documentation/modular-docs/README.md

 ## What is the Purpose of the Modular Documentation Project?

-To provide the documentation teams within Customer Content Services with a set of resources to assist them as they write user-driven content or convert their current documentation framework to a modular-based documentation framework.
+To provide the documentation teams with a set of resources to assist them as they write user-driven content or convert their current documentation framework to a modular-based documentation framework.

 ## Why Are We Doing This?

 To help the documentation teams become more agile with their documentation.
-This agility will help us to better serve our customers with a more purposeful reading experience.
+This agility will help us to better serve our readers with a more purposeful reading experience.
 A modular-based content model sets a foundation for innovation.
 Modular documentation provides a structure for writing and presenting user-story-based documentation.
 User-story-based documentation attempts to address the customer's needs more than focusing on feature-based documentation.
 User-story-based documentation also helps the documentation teams with the amount of documents that they have to maintain, by helping them to focus on what really matters.